10 Individual learning

 )

-= update Learner.update
+Learner.update = update

-method to compute the temporal-difference error and then updates the value beliefs accordingly.
-The obtain_temporal_difference
+We program the update method highly modular.
+It calls the obtain_temporal_difference method to compute the temporal-difference error and then updates the value beliefs accordingly.
+The obtain_temporal_difference method is defined as follows:

 def obtain_temporal_difference(self,